Tool Documentation & Guides

 Purpose of the Tool

 Use this advanced FMEA tool to proactively identify and mitigate risks in a product design (DFMEA) or manufacturing process (PFMEA).
-The primary goals are to:
+Built to comply with the joint AIAG‑VDA FMEA Handbook (2019), the primary goals are to:

 • Systematically identify how a product or process could fail to meet its intended function.

-• Understand the consequences (effects) of those failures.
+• Understand the consequences (effects) of those failures on the customer and system.

-• Pinpoint the root causes of the failures.
+• Pinpoint the root causes of each failure mode.

 Origin and Background